-- Eligibility: Expands eligibility for adult and dislocated workers to include individuals eligible for Pandemic Unemployment Assistance (PUA) under Section 2102 of the CARES Act (P.L.
-116-136), such as those who are self- employed or working as independent contractors and individuals with barriers to employment, including individuals with disabilities. - Individualized Career Services: Allows for all eligible individuals to receive individualized career services, such as individualized employment plans, career planning, counseling, financial literacy training, and comprehensive skills assessments. - Incumbent Worker Training: Allows local workforce boards to use up to 40 percent of funds for incumbent worker training, and to take into account the COVID-19 national emergency when determining employer and participant eligibility. - Transitional Jobs: Allows local workforce boards to use up to 40 percent of funds for transitional jobs, including for public sector employment. - On-the-Job Training: Allows the Governor and local workforce boards to take the COVID-19 national emergency into account when determining whether to allow for up to 75 percent of wages to be reimbursed while an employee is participating in on-the-job training. - Customized Training: Allows the Governor or local board to take into account the impact of COVID-19 when determining the cost of customized training for an employer. - Governor's Reserve: Allows the Governor to reserve an additional 10 percent of funds beyond their existing reservation of funds under this Act to support areas within their state most impacted by COVID-19.
+- Eligibility: Expands eligibility for adult and dislocated workers and youth (ages 16-24) to include individuals eligible for Pandemic Unemployment Assistance under Section 2102 of the CARES Act (P.L.
+116-136), such as those who are self- employed or working as independent contractors. - Individualized Career Services: Allows for all eligible individuals to receive individualized career services, such as individualized employment plans, career planning, counseling, financial literacy training, and comprehensive skills assessments. - Incumbent Worker Training: Allows local workforce boards to use up to 40 percent of funds for incumbent worker training, and to take into account the COVID-19 national emergency when determining employer and participant eligibility. - Transitional Jobs: Allows local workforce boards to use up to 40 percent of funds for transitional jobs, including for public sector employment. - On-the-Job Training: Allows the Governor and local workforce boards to take the COVID-19 national emergency into account when determining whether to allow for up to 75 percent of wages to be reimbursed while an employee is participating in on-the-job training. - Governor's Reserve: Allows the Governor to reserve an additional 10 percent of funds beyond their existing reservation of funds under this Act to support areas within their state most impacted by COVID-19.